kwaclaw/KdSoft.Lmdb/ReadMe.md

 ## Installation

-Provide code examples and explanations of how to get the project.
+Include as Nuget package from https://www.nuget.org/packages/KdSoft.Lmdb/ .
+This is not quite sufficient on platforms other than Windows:

-### Installing the native libraries
+#### Installing the native libraries
 * Windows: A recent x64 build is included in this project.

 * Linux-like: